pantsel/sails-hook-amqp/README.md

 # sails-hook-amqp

-> This project is still under heavy development.
-Don't expect everything to be working perfectly :)
+> This project is still under heavy development and the API is a subject to change.

 ## Installation
 <pre>$ npm install sails-hook-amqp --save</pre>